Understanding AVVO, Superlawyers, US News Rating Sites

 The process for deciding the rank of law firms’ was:

-- Ask “prominent” (whoever this might suggest) citizens located in the law community what they believe the criteria of a good lawyer should be.
+- Ask “prominent” (whoever this might suggest) citizens located in the law community what they believe the acceptable lawyer's criteria should be.

-- Based on the responses received, generate, and send surveys that are specific to certain groups in the law community.
+- Based on the responses received, generate, and send surveys specific to certain law community groups.
 Not reported is the apparent conflict of interest the surveyed people could have.
 There is also no proof that the people surveyed didn't help create the survey itself.

 So use a combination of the following to rank attorneys: